crate/cratedb-guide/docs/solution/machine-learning/index.md

 :::{grid-item-card} Documentation: Vector search
 :link: vector-search
 :link-type: ref
-CrateDB's FLOAT_VECTOR data type implements a vector store and the k-nearest neighbour (kNN) search algorithm to find vectors that are similar to a query vector.
+CrateDB's FLOAT_VECTOR data type implements a vector store and the k‑nearest neighbors (k‑NN) search algorithm to find vectors that are similar to a query vector.
 +++
 Vector search on machine learning embeddings: CrateDB is all you need.